italiangrid/storm/release-notes/storm-frontend-server/1.8.6/index.md

 ### Description

-This release provides a bug fix.
+This release fixes a memory leak on the storm frontend that was triggered when the Argus authorization callout was enabled.

 ### Bug fixes